A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: PROPOSED METHOD

 \subsection{Time Frequency Modeling}

-As with BSRNN, the feature tensor $\mathbf{V}$ is passed through a series of residual recurrent neural networks (RNNs) with affine projection, alternating its operation between the time and frequency axes.
+As with BSRNN \cite[Fig. 1c]{Luo2023MusicRNN}, the feature tensor $\mathbf{V}$ is passed through a series of residual recurrent neural networks (RNNs) with affine projection, alternating its operation between the time and frequency axes.
 In this work, we reduced the number of residual RNN pairs from 12 to 8 and also opted to use Gated Recurrent Units (GRUs) instead of Long-Short Term Memory (LSTM) units as the RNN backbone.
 As with \cite{Luo2023MusicRNN}, each RNN has $2D$ hidden units.
-The overall operation of this module is represented by the transformation $\mathcal{R} \colon \mathbb{R}^{D \times B \times T} \mapsto \mathbb{R}^{D \times B \times T}$ to obtain the output
+The overall operation of this module is represented by the transformation $\mathcal{R} \colon \mathbb{R}^{D \times B \times T} \mapsto \mathbb{R}^{D \times B \times T}$ to obtain the output $\mathbf{\Lambda} = \mathcal{R} \left(\mathbf{V}\right) \in \mathbb{R}^{D \times B \times T}$.
+TF modeling with 8 residual GRU pairs accounts for \SI{10.5}{\mega{}} trainable parameters\footnote{Due to the computational complexity of backpropagation through time with long sequences, we experimented with replacing the RNNs with transformer encoders or convolutional layers.
+With similar numbers of parameters and all else being equal, these were not able to match the performance of an RNN-based module.}.